 Most vegetables and fruits are seasonal and only available for a short period every year.
 Although they can be found at the store off-season, the price is significantly higher and the taste is not the same.

-Frozen produce is sold at a cheaper price, and it is just as nutritious as fresh fruits and vegetables.
+Frozen produce is sold at a cheaper price, and is just as nutritious as fresh fruits and vegetables.
 The frozen products are great for cooking, making shakes and smoothies, and exotic cake toppings.